re-mote-sensing/re-mote/VictorVezina19/README.md

 ### Program file

-Next, you'll need to download [bla.ino]() from this repository.
+Next, you'll need to download [remoteNode.ino](remoteNode/remoteNode.ino) from this repository.
 This is the main program that runs on the Arduino.

 ### Libraries